Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 Check out the video that Chef Suarez and her Culinary Academy Lake Worth High School students made of their ramen creations.

-Why they Loved the Ramen Challenge!
+Why They Loved the Ramen Challenge!

 The students really loved this.
-First, they got to eat their ramen creations, and second, they had free reign in the kitchen and felt a sense of independence.
+First, they got to eat their ramen creations, and second, they had free rein in the kitchen and felt a sense of independence.
 It was also a “soft” competition because I tasted the ramen in little portions and gave them feedback.
-If you want to grade the students on this here is a free lab rubric (below).
+If you want to grade the students on this, here is a free lab rubric (below).
 They were begging for more challenges like this one, so we are working on a Mac and Cheese Challenge!

 Check out our Ramen Challenge Resource!